S&P 500 and Nasdaq composite pull back from their all-time highs

-U.S. stocks are lower in afternoon trading Friday, pulling the market back from all-time highs, as the Trump administration escalates its tariff threats against Canada.
+A modest pullback for U.S. stocks Friday eased the market from all-time highs and left major stock indexes on Wall Street in the red for the week.

-The S&P 500 was down 0.2% a day after setting a record high.
-The benchmark index is on pace to post its first weekly loss in three weeks.
+The S&P 500 closed 0.3% lower a day after setting a record high.
+The benchmark index's loss for the week followed two straight weekly gains.

-The Dow Jones Industrial Average fell 243 points, or 0.6%, as of 3:26 p.m.
-Eastern time.
-The Dow is also on track for a weekly loss.
-The Nasdaq composite was down 0.1% after drifting between small gains and losses.
-The tech-heavy index climbed to an all-time high on Thursday.
+The Dow Jones Industrial Average dropped 0.6%, and the Nasdaq composite gave up 0.2% after drifting between small gains and losses much of the day.
+The tech-heavy index was coming off its own all-time high on Thursday.

+The selling capped an uneven week in the market as Wall Street kept an eye on the Trump administration's rollout of new tariff threats against trading partners like Canada and looked ahead to the upcoming corporate earnings reporting season.

 President Donald Trump said in a letter Thursday that he will raise taxes on many imported goods from Canada to 35%, deepening the rift between the longtime North American allies.
 The letter to Canadian Prime Minister Mark Carney is an aggressive increase to the top 25% tariff rates that Trump first imposed in March.